phalcon-orphanage/docs/en/reference/models.rst

     }

-The above example showed us how to implement model "Robots".There isn't much to this file - but note that the class Robots inherits from Phalcon_Model_Base -.
-Phalcon_Model supplies a great deal of functionality to your models for free, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.
+The above example shows the implementation of the "Robots" model.
+Note that the class Robots inherits from Phalcon_Model_Base_.
+Phalcon_Model_ provides a great deal of functionality to models that inherit it, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models with each other.

-By default model "Robots" will refer to table "robots".
-If you want to manually specify another name for the mapping table, you can use the setSource method:
+By default model "Robots" will refer to the table "robots".
+If you want to manually specify another name for the mapping table, you can use the setSource() method:

 .. code-block:: php